cybergarage/puzzledb-go/doc/spec/coordinator-store-spec.md

 ## State Objects

-The coordinator service defines standard state objects to share state among the PuzzleDB nodes. he state object values are defined by category, but the standard state object header and key order are defined as follows:
+The coordinator service defines standard state objects to share state among the PuzzleDB nodes.
+The state object values are defined by category, but the standard state object header and key order are defined as follows:

 <table style="width:100%;">
 <colgroup>